 The unit default setting is 0 to maintain energy star operation.
 If you are unsure of your water quality, check your water with a water quality test kit (not provided by True).

-- In the upper right corner of the screen (where it appears), press Menu - 2.
-In the MENU screen, press Set Water Hardness or Scale
+- 1. In the upper right corner of the screen (where it appears), press Menu

-3. In the Levels of water hardness or scale screen, enter the desired setting, and then press okay V.
+3. In the Levels of water hardness or scale screen, enter the desired setting, and then press okay .

 Cleaning Navigation